Is Anybody There?: Plot

 In 1987 Edward (Bill Milner) is a ten-year-old boy who lives at an old people's home run by his parents (David Morrissey and Anne-Marie Duff).
 Surrounded by death and dying, he becomes obsessed with finding evidence for the afterlife, often using a tape recorder to capture his "encounters".

 Edward is helped in his search by Clarence (Michael Caine), an elderly ex-magician in the early stages of dementia who has recently entered the home.
 They first meet on the road near the home, when he is nearly hit by his camper van.
-Clarence had been living in it, and is resistant to moving into the home.
+Clarence had been living in it and is resistant to moving into the home.

-Frustrated with having all of the residents in his home (he's lost his room, TV control and general privacy and freedom), Edward sets off the fire alarm.
+Frustrated with having all of the residents in his home (he has lost his room, TV control and general privacy and freedom), Edward sets off the fire alarm.
 While everyone is out in the rain, he wreaks havoc alone inside.

 The next day, Edward passes Clarence's van on his way to school.
-It's running, and he opens the door to a cloud of carbon monoxide.
-While he's hospitalized, Edward looks through his things.
-He has lots of show bills of his past magic acts.
+Its engine is running, and Edward opens the door to a cloud of carbon monoxide.
+While Clarence is hospitalised, Edward looks through his possessions.
+Clarence has lots of show bills of his past magic acts.

-Edward visits Clarence in the hospital, bringing a few things and apologizing.
+Edward visits Clarence in the hospital, bringing a few things and apologising.
 From this point on, the film follows their quest and their friendship, which ultimately allows both Edward and Clarence to come to terms with their respective situations.

 Edward shows Clarence a peculiar ritual he does, trying to contact the dead.
-Magic interests both of them, so Edward learns some tricks to the kids at school.
-On his birthday Clarence takes them out in the van, but he gets confused in a round-a-bout, causing a pile up.
-They can't get it started again, so a frustrated Clarence empties it, pushes it into the water, then argues with Edward saying there is no afterlife.
+Magic interests both of them, so Edward learns some tricks to show the other children at school.
+On his birthday Clarence takes them out in the van, but he gets confused at a roundabout, causing a pile up.
+They cannot get the van started again, so a frustrated Clarence empties it, pushes it into the water, then argues with Edward saying there is no afterlife.
 Angry, the boy stomps off.

 Later on, the home throws a party for Edward's birthday.
-He's not enthused, until Clarence offers to do magic.
-The card tricks go well, but one where he's meant to pretend to cut off a finger goes wrong.
+He is not enthused, until Clarence offers to do magic.
+The card tricks go well, but one where Clarence is meant to pretend to cut off a finger goes wrong.

-Edward organises a bus trip to Clarence's deceased wife's grave.
-His dementia begins to show, as doesn't believe it's her grave.
+Edward organises a bus trip to Clarence's wife's grave.
+His dementia begins to show, as does not believe it is her grave.
 Edwards' parents pick them up.
-He believes Edward's mom is his dead estranged wife, so she accepts his apology.
+He believes Edward's mum is his dead estranged wife, so she accepts his apology.

-Clarence quietly passes away, but Edward has grown emotionally and, as his parents earlier on had had some problems, they decide to give it another try.
+Clarence quietly dies, but Edward has grown emotionally and, as his parents earlier on had had some problems, they decide to give it another try.